 All elements of this performance were sonic, ranging from bells and breathing to shredding paper, clipping nails, playing objects as instruments, and chickens pecking drums.
 The performance owes a huge debt to M. A. Harms and Eliot Burk, who are strong improvisers and innovative performance artists.
 Rehearsing with them brought a number of discoveries that shaped the piece.

-This video documents the 45 minute live performance.
-It is also a performance of its own, created as an exercise in presenting a 4 minute piece.
+This video is a performance of its own, created as an exercise in condensing a 45 minute experience into 4 minutes.

 WORM MOON was written by CLARE MARIE NEMANICH, who played THE CELEBRANT